 To achieve the EU’s ambitious carbon reduction targets, it is crucial to enforce sustainability regulations in the construction industry.
 Consequently, the ESPR emphasizes the need for construction products and materials to be durable, repairable, and recyclable.
 This focus ensures that the industry not only reduces its environmental footprint but also supports the circular economy.

 One of the most notable features of the ESPR is the introduction of Digital Product Passports (DPPs).
-These digital records, in the form of a “scannable tag”, will contain detailed information about a product's materials, components, and sustainability attributes.
+These digital records, in the form of a “scannable tag”, will contain detailed information about a product's materials, sustainability attributes, and performance characteristics.
 This transparency will enable consumers and businesses to make informed choices and facilitate better resource management across the supply chain.

-In the context of the ESPR, the digital product passport (DPP) is introduced as a tool to provide easy access to digital information on a product's sustainability, circularity, and compliance.
-The The European Commission intends to adopt a delegated act laying down rules on the operation of DPP service providers near the end of 2025.
+ESPR does not replace EPDs with DPPs.
+However, construction manufacturers should anticipate that EPD data will need to be integrated into DPPs for compliance.
+The European Commission intends to adopt a delegated act laying down rules on the operation of DPP service providers near the end of 2025.

-The regulation mandates that manufacturers provide clear and accessible information about the sustainability features of their products.
-This includes details on energy efficiency, material composition, and recycling instructions.
-Market surveillance authorities will have the power to remove non-compliant products from online platforms.
+The ESPR mandates that manufacturers provide clear and accessible information about the sustainability features of their products.

 To prevent sidestepping, the ESPR will ban products with built-in mechanisms that detect testing conditions and alter their performance accordingly.
 This will ensure that products are evaluated based on their actual environmental impact rather than their ability to deceive testing procedures.